jam1015/vim-slime-ext-neovim/README.md

 Under the hood Neovim sends text to a running a terminal using the `terminal_job_id`, which are typically low numbers.
 Neovim also keeps track of the `terminal_job_pid` which is the system's identifier, and importantly *is displayed on the status line of the terinal buffer*.
 The default settings are that the user if prompted with a `terminal_job_id` value, because this is what is used by neovim internally to send text to a terminal.
 However, because it is readily displayed for each running terminal, `terminal_job_pid` is much easier to manually configure, and that is why `vim.g.slime_input_pid=1` is included in the example configuration (the vimscript equivalent of this is `let g:slime_input_pid=1`.

-### Overrides Status Bar of Terminal Buffers
+### Can Override Status Bar of Terminal Buffers

-To show `terminal_job_id` and `terminal_job_pid` on bottom right.
+To show `terminal_job_id` and `terminal_job_pid` on bottom right, set the `g:override_status` variable to a nonzero value.
 See configuration for `g:ruled_terminal` setting, which will turn on or off cursor position information.
 The status line override basically turns off the `ruler` setting unless `g:ruled_terminal` is nonzero, in which case the basic `ruler` position information is included.
 Custom `ruler` formats are not supported.

 ## Glossary